Keep this in mind:

 What if I become pregnant while using Mirena?

-There are also risks if you become pregnant while using Mirena and the pregnancy is in the uterus.
-Severe infection, miscarriage, premature delivery and even death can occur with pregnancies that continue with an intrauterine device (IUD).
+There are also risks if you get pregnant while using Mirena and the pregnancy is in the uterus.
+Severe infection, miscarriage, premature delivery, and even death can occur with pregnancies that continue with an intrauterine device (IUD).
 Because of this, your healthcare provider may try to remove Mirena, even though removing it may cause a miscarriage.
 If Mirena cannot be removed, talk with your healthcare provider about the benefits and risks of continuing the pregnancy.

 If you continue your pregnancy, see your healthcare provider regularly.
 Call your healthcare provider right away if you get flu-like symptoms, fever, chills, cramping, pain, bleeding, vaginal discharge, or fluid leaking from your vagina.
 These may be signs of infection.

 It is not known if Mirena can cause long-term effects on the fetus if it stays in place during a pregnancy.